 NOTE: Some short-term study abroad courses that do not require language study may be eligible.

 Courses used as language substitutions cannot be counted toward the requirements of the student’s major or minor.
 Language substitutions can only be applied to the language requirement; they are not granted for upper level language courses required by a major.
 Students are cautioned against attempting coursework without explicit prior permission to take a course to be used as a language substitution.
 All courses will be approved at the discretion of the chair of the division of foreign languages.
 Oglethorpe is not responsible for delays in graduation that result from substitutions.
 The student should submit a request early in his or her program of study in order to allow ample time to meet the requirement.

-While disability services works diligently to provide the most appropriate accommodations possible in a timely manner, students have the right to file a grievance.
+While accessibility services works diligently to provide the most appropriate accommodations possible in a timely manner, students have the right to file a grievance.
 Oglethorpe University strives to provide prompt and equitable resolution of complaints alleging action prohibited by the Americans with Disabilities Act (ADA) Amendments Act (ADAAA) of 2008, and Section 504 of the Rehabilitation Act of 1973.

 Any student who believes that appropriate accommodations have not been provided or that discrimination has occurred against a student based on disability is permitted to file a grievance with the University as provided by the following grievance procedure.
 Oglethorpe University is committed to using its best efforts to resolve disputes pertaining to disability services in an informal manner whenever possible.
-To this end, a student who believes he/she has been aggrieved either by some action or inaction on the part of the University as a whole or by a particular individual is strongly encouraged to raise his/her concern directly with the individual or other appropriate official of the University.
+To this end, a student who believes he/she/they has been aggrieved either by some action or inaction on the part of the University as a whole or by a particular individual is strongly encouraged to raise his/her concern directly with the individual or other appropriate official of the University.

 Procedures to File a Complaint